 Healthy Human Culture is for everyone who wants to deepen their understanding of what organises human behaviour, in order to bring positive change to their personal, professional and community life.

 People who have benefitted from the work include organisational experts, business people, coaches, facilitators, systems thinkers, family members, therapists, conflict mediators, change-makers, volunteers, healers and more.

 Healthy Human Culture links together insights from the fields of somatics and neuroscience, power and oppression, trauma and unconscious, nature connection, cross-cultural definitions of health, complexity and systems thinking and more.
 It offers maps for the mind, embodied practices, and understandings of the role of feelings in creating peace, connection and beauty.

 “Sophy’s style of teaching makes complex insights into how humans work accessible and playful, inviting the wisdom of the mind, body and lived experience of participants.
 Within this I have been able to taste what healthy culture might feel like and bring that to my life and work.”
 Sarah McAdam, Transition Network

 Want to know more?

-Find out more about Healthy Human Culture or email us
+Sign up below to receive updates about Healthy Human Culture or email us here.